arangodb/arangodb/CONTRIBUTING.md

 To collect all files for packaging, you can run the following command (with `<preset-name>` substituted, e.g. with `community`):

-    cmake --install ./build-presets/<preset-name> --prefix output
+    cmake --install ./build-presets/<preset-name> --prefix install/usr

-It copies the needed files to a folder called `output`.
+It copies the needed files to a folder called `install`.
 It may fail if you only built a subset of the targets.
+The folder is organized following the Linux directory structure, with the server executable at `usr/sbin/arangod`, the tools in `usr/bin/`, the configuration files in `usr/etc/arangodb3/`, and so on.

 For building the ArangoDB Starter (`arangodb` executable), see the [ArangoDB Starter repository](https://github.com/arangodb-helper/arangodb).